sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

 ```

 It further invokes handle_exception_sync to check detailed reasons of exit from
 the Realm and tries to handle the exception if possible.
+Also, if it cannot
+handle the exception itself and needs rec exit (when hamdle_exception_sync
+returns false), last_run_info of the rec will store registers relevant to the
+fault, so that the RMM will verifies the host behavior later.
+See [mmio_in_cca.md]

 ```cpp
 /*